-We fear being pushing onto an oncoming subway car.
+We fear being pushed onto an oncoming subway car.
 Add mounting trash, drug addicts in subway stations, subway seats covered by sleeping people, aggressive beggars, tossed syringes… and a long list of troubling problems.
-Over 50,000 New Yorkers are homeless.
+An estimated 50,000 New Yorkers are homeless.
 A comprehensive plan is long overdue.
 I offer one.

 - Open a new "Camp LaGuardia" like the one foolishly closed years ago - one that offers homeless a country environment, psychiatric or drug addiction help, and a chance to recover.
 There is land upstate where we can open a facility and give the homeless a staff that helps people become productive members of society, if possible, a return to work.
 We have to try!
 It will clear streets and subways of people causing problems.

 - The city runs 40 shelters and about 600 contracted shelters.
 Keep shelters open around the clock in two 12-hour shifts for single adults and married couples with no children.
 This would double the housing capability.

 - Stagger intake to every six hours to add capacity.

 - Employ homeless to do laundry, serve food, and do other tasks to supplement the shelter staff.
 It sends the right message.

 - Convert some shelters into non-sleeping locations with a 2-to-3-hour stay time.
 On bad-weather days, extend the stay time.

 - Focus more on mental health staff.
 Many homeless suffer from mental illness.
 Medication could help.

 Let religious organizations to handle the homeless.
 City policies impose burdensome rules denying thousands of homeless a wonderful facility with good food, clean dormitories, and compassionate or psychological help.
 I’ve seen religious facilities offering a more beneficial environment than city shelters do.
 I promote giving block grants to institutions demonstrating they can successfully handle the homeless.
 It is good public policy.
 We benefit from new ideas.